enix403/ask-api/auth_core/README.md

 This modules contains the core of authentication and authorization system.
-It is largely inspired by [Pyramid's authurization approach][pyramid-auth], but the basic concepts are given here.
+It is largely inspired by [Pyramid's authorization approach][pyramid-auth], but the basic concepts are given here.

 ## Terminology